fariz-codes/nda/README.md

 Once this option is enabled, NDA application will be opened in the default internet browser during the system startup.

+### Bind SSL Certificate

+Using this option, a SSL certificate can be added to the NDA application.

+Once enabled, NDA will be launched with https protocol.

 ## Feature: Add Project

 To start deploying your NodeJS projects, goto to the Add Project page by clicking on the (+) button in the dashboard.